 In 2015, the United Nations committed to achieving 17 Sustainable Development Goals (SDGs) by 2030 to fuel progress toward eliminating global poverty and protecting the planet [1].
 Specific SDGs outline important targets that would improve global health and environmental outcomes as well as reduce inequality and conflict [1].
 Progress towards the SDGs is monitored by a panel of independent scientists [1].
 In 2023, this panel issued warnings that the international community would fail to meet many of the SDGs given the current level of progress and the effect of crises like the COVID-19 pandemic and environmental disasters that stall progress and/or wipe away years of improvement [1].

 The report emphasised the lack of progress toward maternal and child mortality goals [1].
-In response, in 2024 the Seventy-seventh World Health Assembly passed an additional resolution to increase progress toward reducing maternal and child mortality [3].
+In response, in 2024 the Seventy-seventh World Health Organisation?
+Assembly passed an additional resolution to increase progress toward reducing maternal and child mortality [3].
 This resolution targeted SDG 3.1, which aims to reduce the global maternal mortality ratio (MMR) to below 70 deaths per 100,000 live births by 2030, with no single country having an MMR of greater than 140 [21].
 The World Health Organisation defines the MMR as [3]:

 “the number of maternal deaths in a given time period per 100 000 live births during the same time period”